timminator/Enhanced-GPU-PV/README.md

 4. In the extracted folder you downloaded, open PreChecks.ps1 in Powershell ISE and run it by using the green play button and copy the GPU listed (or the warnings that you need to fix).
 5. Open CopyFilesToVM.ps1 in Powershell ISE and edit the params section at the top of the file.
 Further notes regarding these parameters you can find down below.
 6. Run CopyFilesToVM.ps1 with your changes to the params section - this may take 5-10 minutes.
-7. Open and sign into Parsec on the VM.
-Double click the Shortcut "Switch Display to ParsecVDA" and close the window on the host.
-Use Parsec to connect to the VM.
+7. Open and sign into Parsec or install and setup Sunshine on the VM.
+After that double click the shortcut "Switch Display to ParsecVDA" and close the window on the host.
+Use Parsec or Moonlight to connect to the VM.

 You should be good to go!